aappddeevv/scalajs-reaction/docs/src/main/tut/docs/creating.md

 title: Creating Components
 ---
 # Creating Components
-Creating react components in scalajs-react uses a "builder" type pattern.
+Creating react components in scalajs-reaction uses a "builder" type pattern.

 In scala.js, Component is just a "data structure" (a javascript object = "record") that holds a few values that are callback functions.
 A proxy is setup on the javascript side that forwards the react calls to the scala side Component.
 You can create a Component almost in anyway you like but some functions are provided for convenience.
 It's important to realize that the type parameters you provide are very different than those provided to other scala.js react facades as the reason-react API is different.
 There is also no `setState` API.
 Instead this has been replaced by a fine state machine.

 It's best to look to the [ReasonReact](https://reasonml.github.io/reason-react) docs to understand the approach to creating Components in scala.js.
 It's pretty much the same approach.

 ## Creating a Component